-Circumstances Phraseologies Denotes pilot transmission 1.
+Phraseologies Denotes pilot transmission 1.
 Identification of Aircraft a.
-REPORT HEADING [AND FLIGHT LEVEL (or ALTITUDE)] b.
-FOR IDENTIFICATION TURN LEFT (or RIGHT) HEADING (three digits) C. IDENTIFIED [position] d.
+REPORT HEADING [AND FLIGHT LEVEL (or ALTITUDE)] b p.
+FOR IDENTIFICATION TURN LEFT (or RIGHT) HEADING (three digits) c c.
+IDENTIFIED [position] d d.
 NOT IDENTIFIED [reason], [RESUME (or CONTINUE) OWN NAVIGATION] 2.
 Termination of ATS Surveillance Service a.
-IDENTIFICATION TERMINATED [DUE (reason)][(instructions)] [FREQUENCY CHANGE APPROVED] b.
-WILL SHORTLY LOSE IDENTIFICATION (appropriate instructions or information) C. IDENTIFICATION LOST [reasons] (instructions) 3.
+IDENTIFICATION TERMINATED [DUE (reason)][(instructions)] [FREQUENCY CHANGE APPROVED] b WILL SHORTLY LOSE IDENTIFICATION (appropriate instructions or information) c c.
+IDENTIFICATION LOST [reasons] (instructions) 3.
 ATS Surveillance System a.
-REQUEST to request traffic, position, and/or navigation information (i) ATS SURVEILLANCE ASSISTANCE (reason) (ii) POSITION [WITH REFERENCE TO (aid or location)] (iii) TRAFFIC (or POSITION or NAVIGATION) ADVISORY [BY SURVEILLANCE] to provide position information b.
-POSITION (distance) (direction) OF (significant point) (or OVER or ABEAM (significant point)) To request initiation or continuation of an ongoing SIS a.
+REQUEST to request traffic, position, and/or navigation information (i) ATS SURVEILLANCE ASSISTANCE (reason) (ii) POSITION [WITH REFERENCE TO (aid or location)] (iii) TRAFFIC (or POSITION or NAVIGATION) ADVISORY [BY SURVEILLANCE] to provide position information b position (distance) (direction) OF (significant point) (or OVER or ABEAM (significant point)) To request initiation or continuation of an ongoing SIS a.
 REQUEST [HAND-OFF FOR] FLIGHT FOLLOWING to terminate an ongoing SIS b.
-CANCEL FLIGHT FOLLOWING where ongoing service is not available C. SURVEILLANCE SERVICE NOT AVAILABLE 5.
-ATS surveillance system ground equipment unserviceability a.
-SURVEILLANCE SYSTEM OUT OF SERVICE (or DEGRADED) (appropriate information as necessary) 6.
-To request the aircraft's SSR or ADS-B a.
-ADVISE TRANSPONDER CAPABILITY capability b.
-ADVISE ADS-B CAPABILITY 7.
-To advise the aircraft's SSR or ADS-B capability a.
+CANCEL FLIGHT FOLLOWING where ongoing service is not available SURVEILLANCE SERVICE NOT AVAILABLE 5.
+ATS surveillance system ground a a.
+SURVEILLANCE SYSTEM OUT OF SERVICE (or DEGRADED) equipment unserviceability (appropriate information as necessary) equipment unserviceability 6.
+To request the aircraft's SSR or ADS-B equipment unserviceability 6.
+To request the aircraft's SSR or ADS-B capability (appropriate information as necessary) equipment unserviceability 6.
+To request the aircraft's SSR or ADS-B capability (appropriate information as necessary) a.
+ADVISE TRANSPONDER CAPABILITY equipment unserviceability 6.
+To request the aircraft's SSR or ADS-B capability 7.
+To advise the aircraft's SSR or ADS-B capability (appropriate information as necessary) a.
+ADVISE TRANSPONDER CAPABILITY b.
+ADVISE ADS-B CAPABILITY a.
+TRANSPONDER (ALPHA, CHARLIE or SIERRA) equipment unserviceability 6.
+To request the aircraft's SSR or ADS-B capability 7.
+To advise the aircraft's SSR or ADS-B capability (appropriate information as necessary) a.
+ADVISE TRANSPONDER CAPABILITY b.
+ADVISE ADS-B CAPABILITY a.
 TRANSPONDER (ALPHA, CHARLIE or SIERRA as shown in the flight plan) b.
-ADS-B TRANSMITTER (TEN NINETY DATALINK) C. ADS-B RECEIVER (TEN NINETY DATALINK) d.
-NEGATIVE TRANSPONDER
+ADS-B TRANSMITTER (TEN NINETY DATALINK)